 Have you been debating whether or not you should invest time in learning a second language?
 Well, stop making excuses and give it a go!
+Learn a language in your free time.
 There are all sorts of benefits you can enjoy as a result of being able to speak a second language – even if you’re not fluent in it – and plenty of resources out there to help you achieve your goal.

 In Arabic there is a famous saying that every language you learn well is an added dimension to your personality.
 Apart from the psychological benefits of learning a second language it will doubtless enable you to communicate more freely in a new country.